MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD05-LAB_MANUAL.md

 The main tasks for this exercise are as follows:

-1. Create a new view component for partial details of each city
+1. Add a view component class
+2. Add a view component view
-2. Use the view components using an HTML helper
+3. Use the view component
+4. Run the application

 ####	Task 1: Add a view component class.